-- Attend all classes - Complete all homework and class activities in a timely fashion. - Complete two observing projects and two exams.
+- Attend all classes. - Complete all homework and class activities in a timely fashion. - Keep track of all in-class work and take class notes. - Complete two observing projects and two exams.

 MAKE-UP POLICY: Students are expected to complete all requirements by the specified due dates.
 If a student misses a class or an assignment due to an excused absence as specified in the undergraduate catalog and provides the instructor with timely notification, they will be allowed a reasonable time to make up the missed work.
 The format of a make-up test/exam will be at the discretion of the instructor.
 Students should contact the Dean of Student Office Care Area if they have personal or family issues that prevent them from attending class.